 Antarctica.
 The name alone is epic.
-No place is more synonymous with adventure, extremes, and pristine wilderness.
+No place is more synonymous with adventure, extremes and untouched wilderness.
 Though rumored to exist even among the ancient Greeks, Antarctica had no documented sightings by humans until 1820.
-The most intrepid expeditions in history penetrated its inner reaches just a century ago.
-Today, its white wonders are within reach of anyone with an explorer’s spirit.
-Our small ships cruise among colossal icebergs and giant whales, while tens of thousands of penguins congregate ashore.
-Antarctica arguably supersedes any place on earth in provoking a traveler’s awe, and no less now than for Shackleton or Amundsen.
+History's most intrepid expeditions penetrated its inner reaches a little over a century ago.
+Today, Antarctica's white wonders are within reach of anyone with an explorer’s spirit.
+Our small ships designed for polar cruising navigate among colossal icebergs and giant whales, while hundreds of thousands of penguins and other seabirds congregate ashore, nesting and nurturing their young in the endless light of a southern summer.
+Antarctica arguably supersedes any place on Earth in provoking a traveler’s awe, and it does so no less now than for Shackleton or Amundsen.

 Sail with the World Leader in Conservation-Focused Small Ship Cruising

-Meaningful nature adventures are what we are all about, and that can’t happen with big crowds.
-Our two sister expedition ships in Antarctica offer an exhilarating, up-close experience of the southern ice and the abundant wildlife of the White Continent.
-Their small size make them nimble enough to access protected coves and channels that big ships can’t reach, while full stabilization and state-of-the-art technology make them incredibly safe.
-The ship you sail aboard depends upon the itinerary and departure you choose: National Geographic Explorer carries 148 guests and National Geographic Orion carries 102 guests.
-Both ensure the intimacy of personal access to naturalists, guides and crew.
+Meaningful nature adventures can’t happen in big crowds.
+Lindblad's expedition ships in Antarctica offer an exhilarating, up-close experience of the southern ice and the abundant wildlife of the White Continent.
+Their small size makes them nimble enough to access protected coves and channels that big ships can’t reach, while full stabilization and state-of-the-art technology make them exceptionally safe.
+The ship you sail aboard will depend upon the itinerary and departure you choose.
+Each polar vessel ensures personal access to naturalists, lecturers, staff and crew.

 This is a genuine expedition-style experience aboard an authentic expedition ship with a seasoned polar adventure team.
-As pioneers in opening Antarctica to civilian travelers, Lindblad draws upon more than half a century of experience navigating polar seas assuring safe passage and an immersive adventure in one of the planet’s wildest landscapes.
+As pioneers in opening Antarctica to civilian travelers, Lindblad draws upon more than 50 years of experience navigating polar seas, assuring safe passage and an immersive adventure in one of the planet’s wildest landscapes.
 You’ll benefit from traveling with a company whose stellar reputation has been carefully earned over decades.

-Tandem kayaks deploy quickly and allow for personal, close-up exploration among the sculptural majesty of Antarctica’s icebergs.
-A fleet of 13 Zodiacs and 32 double kayaks lets us cruise near penguins, leopard seals and marine mammals along Antarctica’s calm bays and coastlines.
+Tandem kayaks deploy quickly and allow for close-up exploration among the sculptural majesty of Antarctica’s icebergs.
+A fleet of 13 Zodiacs and 32 double kayaks lets us cruise near penguins, leopard seals and marine mammals along the bays and coastlines of the Antarctic Peninsula.
 A mobile platform enables fast, safe deployment of kayaks within minutes of finding an anchorage, with plenty of kayaks for personal encounters with the ice and its creatures at your own pace.
 Led by veteran Expedition Leaders, hikes and activities on shore are accessible at a variety of physical exertion levels.
 A remotely operated underwater vehicle (ROV) and undersea interpretive specialist give passengers a rare opportunity to view Antarctica’s seldom-seen underwater world.
 An onboard National Geographic photographer helps ensure you get the best shots.

 Explore Antarctica with a passionate team of experts whose knowledge will enhance your adventure and your comprehension of the polar landscape.
 Travel with an Expedition Leader, eight veteran naturalists, a National Geographic photographer, an undersea specialist, knowledgeable guest speakers, a video chronicler and a wellness specialist.
 Your first-rate team of naturalist guides specializes in Antarctica, from wildlife biologists to ornithologists, marine scientists and polar historians.

-Natural Habitat Adventure is a standard-setter in eco-conscious travel.
-We were the world’s first 100-percent carbon-neutral travel company.
+Natural Habitat Adventures is a standard-setter in eco-conscious travel.
+We were the world’s first 100% carbon-neutral travel company.
 And we continue to break innovative ground in adopting practices that help to protect our global environment.
-Because of our concern for the environment, we are pleased to partner with Lindblad Expeditions for our Adventure Cruises, a company that share our values and commitment to the planet.
+Because of our concern for the environment, we are pleased to partner with Lindblad Expeditions for our Adventure Cruises, a company that shares our values and commitment to the planet.